diegofariasm/yggdrasil/README.md

     -h, --help                       Display this help, or help for a specific command -i, -A, -q, -e, -p               Forward to nix-env
 ```

-## Frequently asked questions

-+ **Why NixOS?**

-  Because managing hundreds of servers is the tenth circle of hell without a
-  declarative, generational, and immutable single-source-of-truth configuration
-  framework like NixOS.

-  Sure beats the nightmare of capistrano/chef/puppet/ansible + brittle shell
-  scripts I left behind.

-+ **Should I use NixOS?**

-  **Short answer:** no.

-  **Long answer:** no really.
-Don't.

-  **Long long answer:** I'm not kidding.
-Don't.

-  **Unsigned long long answer:** Alright alright.
-Here's why not:

-  - Its learning curve is steep.
-  - You _will_ trial and error your way to enlightenment, if you survive long
-    enough.
-  - NixOS is unlike other Linux distros.
-Your issues will be unique and
-    difficult to google.
-  - If the words "declarative", "generational", and "immutable" don't make you
-    _fully_ erect, you're considering NixOS for the wrong reasons.
-  - The overhead of managing a NixOS config will rarely pay for itself with
-    fewer than 3 systems (perhaps another distro with nix on top would suit you
-    better?).
-  - Official documentation for Nix(OS) is vast, but shallow.
-  - Unofficial resources and example configs are sparse and tend to be either
-    too simple or too complex (or outdated).
-  - The Nix language is obtuse and its toolchain is unintuitive.
-This is made
-    infinitely worse if you've never touched the shell or a functional language
-    before, but you'll _need_ to learn it to do even a fraction of what makes
-    NixOS worth all the trouble.
-  - A decent grasp of Linux and its ecosystem is a must, if only to distinguish
-    Nix(OS) issues from Linux (or upstream) issues -- as well as to debug them
-    or report them to the correct authority (and coherently).
-  - If you need somebody else to tell you whether or not you need NixOS, you
-    don't need NixOS.

-  If none of this has deterred you, then you didn't need my advice in the first
-  place.
-Stop procrastinating and try NixOS!

-+ **How do you manage secrets?**

-  With [agenix].

-+ **Why did you write bin/hey?**

-  I envy Guix's CLI and want similar for NixOS, whose toolchain is spread across
-  many commands, none of which are as intuitive: `nix`, `nix-collect-garbage`,
-  `nixos-rebuild`, `nix-env`, `nix-shell`.

-  I don't claim `hey` is the answer, but everybody likes their own brew.

 + **How 2 flakes?**